-- In the scheduled group exam sessions, we have a PA licensed physician and a Cogent fingerprinting service for your convenience, so you can do everything in one day.
+- In the scheduled group exam sessions, we have a PA licensed physician for your convenience, so you can do everything in one day.

 - In the scheduled group exam sessions, you are still evaluated one-on-one individually by licensed psychologist, Dr. Bruce Eimer.

 - If you want to be in and out quickly, be seen on your time schedule, and you have already taken your physical exam and done your online application and gotten your fingerprints, and you do not mind paying more for the convenience, then the one-on-one Act 235 psychological exam is for you.

 - If you want to save the money, and are prepared to be here longer, or you need to get your psychological and physical exams at the same time, then the scheduled Act 235 group exam session option is for you.
 You can register here.

 $75 for Physical Exam

 |If you need to be seen sooner.||X|

 |You want to be seen privately for everything.||X|